 Morgan was born in France to a wine-making family (where he only spent several years of his childhood).
 He moved with his family to the Napa Valley in 1985 where his father became the General Manager of Dominus Winery.
 Growing up immersed in both the French and the American wine world perhaps it was a natural inclination to follow his family’s wine pursuits.

 The focus of Immix wines are entirely on the Napa Valley – often utilizing grape sources from friends and connections that Morgan has in the valley.
-Currently they focus on just two wines, a Sauvignon blanc and a Syrah.
+Currently they focus on just two wines, a Sauvignon Blanc and a Syrah.
 He and Nicole keep the production small – usually only 50 to 100 cases per wine.

 Immix is a seldom used word in English that means to commingle or a blend of something.
-They chose this word to represent their wine because it appropriately describes their own backgrounds ( Morgan’s dual heritage between France and the USA – and Nicole’s Polish heritage).
+They chose this word to represent their wine because it appropriately describes their own backgrounds (Morgan’s dual heritage between France and the USA – and Nicole’s Polish heritage).

 They found inspiration for their label from an unlikely source.
 A 6.1 earthquake struck the Napa Valley (south of the city of Napa) in the early am of August 24, 2014 (we were trekking in Kyrgyzstan at the time when we started receiving text messages from friends and vintners in the valley).
 Incidentally this was the night after they pressed their first Sauvignon Blanc.

-The 2015 Sauvignon Blanc is a blend of Sauvignon Blanc from Wooden Valley (east of the city of Napa) and a Sauvignon Musqué from the well-regarded Hyde Vineyard in Carneros.
+The 2015 Immix Sauvignon Blanc is a blend of Sauvignon Blanc from Wooden Valley (east of the city of Napa) and a Sauvignon Musqué from the well-regarded Hyde Vineyard in Carneros.
 Straw colored in the glass, this wine is highly aromatic with aromas of pineapple intermingled with aromas of citrus blossom.
 There is perhaps just a hint of barrel spice clinging to the bouquet especially as it opens more fully.
 The wine is balanced on the palate with a pleasing mid palate mouth feel.
 A citrus tartness and oak spice lingers on the finish.
 Good acidity and very good balance.

-The 2014 Syrah was aged in 1/2 new and 1/2 neutral barrels.
+The 2014 Immix Syrah was aged in 1/2 new and 1/2 neutral barrels.
 This wine is noticeably dark in the glass – purple in color.
 Immediately shows floral notes on the bouquet including violets and an earthy undertone along with notes of black pepper.
 A juicy palate – with rich fruit (plum & cherry) plus good acidity.
 Earthy and firm tannins anchor a slightly spicy finish.
 This wine was bottled unfined and unfiltered.

-The label on the Syrah is darker (as compared to the label on the Sauvignon blanc).
-Just like with his wine-making, Morgan pays close attention to details – he prefers darker labels on red wines so they will not stain after pouring the wine.
+The label on the Syrah is darker (as compared to the label on the Sauvignon Blanc).
+Just like with his winemaking, Morgan pays close attention to details – he prefers darker labels on red wines so they will not stain after pouring the wine.
 Makes sense.

 Because the production is so limited their focus is on selling direct to consumer.
 To date it has mostly been to friends, family and friends of friends.
-They have no distribution other then a few restaurants locally including Redd in Yountville.
+They have no distribution other than a few restaurants locally including Redd in Yountville.